wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 1. Plugin in action - showing error message, explanation notification, and "Remove Notice" link

 == Changelog ==

+= 2.1.1 =
+* Fixed: Updated heading styles in CHANGELOG.md for better readability
+* Fixed: Corrected dates in changelog to use 2025 instead of 2024
+* Updated: Documentation improvements for better clarity

 = 2.1.0 =
 * Minor version bump for Git Updater compatibility